 Victims of Head-On Collisions Can Speak With an Attorney Free of Charge

 A person’s life may never be the same after a head-on collision.
 A victim may be unable to work, depend on lifelong care, or lose the ability to enjoy many daily activities that others take for granted.
 For this reason, victims who suffer a front-end crashes should speak with an attorney as soon as possible to determine who was negligent and how to get fair compensation for their losses.

-The attorneys at GriffithLaw provide car accident injury consultations at no cost to the victim.
+The car accident lawyers at GriffithLaw provide consultations at no cost to accident victims and family members.
 In addition, our legal fees are paid with a portion of the settlement we secure for you, so you will not owe our firm anything until your case is resolved.
 To learn more, simply fill out the short contact form on this page or request a free copy of our book, The 10 Worst Mistakes You Can Make With Your Tennessee Injury Case.